U.S. officials purge biosafety board in midst of anthrax crisis

 One of the dismissed members, Michael Imperiale of the University of Michigan, tweeted that it was a "bizarre time to eliminate all institutional memory."

-The biosecurity board does not approve particular experiments but offers policy advice on, among other things, oversight of "dual use" studies, meaning research that could be used for biowarfare or bioterrorism as well as for legitimate purposes.
+The biosecurity board does not approve particular experiments but offers policy advice on proper oversight of "dual use" studies, meaning research that could be used for biowarfare or bioterrorism as well as for legitimate purposes.

 At the time, the board's concerns led to a 60-day self-imposed moratorium on NIH-funded projects on H5N1.